minio/docs/source/reference/kubectl-minio-plugin/kubectl-minio-init.rst

 .. start-kubectl-minio-init-desc

-The :mc:`kubectl minio init` command initializes the MinIO Operator.
+The :mc:`kubectl minio init` command initialize the MinIO Operator.
-You can also use this command to upgrade an existing Operator installation to the version of the plugin.
-:mc:`kubectl minio init` requires the operator for core functionality.

 .. end-kubectl-minio-init-desc

+If the Kubernetes cluster has an existing MinIO Operator installation, this command upgrades the Operator to match the MinIO plugin version.
+For more information on upgrading the MinIO Operator, see :ref:`minio-k8s-upgrade-minio-operator`.

 Syntax
 ------